-I carry a 6-ounce personal first aid kit when I go day hiking and backpacking.
+I carry a lightweight (6 oz) home-grown first aid kit when I go day hiking and backpacking.
 It contains more bandages and medications than I might need on a trip so I only have to replenish it periodically.
-It’s also closely “aligned” to the locale where I do most of my trips, in the Eastern United States and occasionally Scotland, where emergency healthcare is usually accessible in a worst-case 24 hour time window, even in rural areas.
-Different locales have different first-aid requirements.
+It’s closely “aligned” to the locale where I do most of my trips, in the Eastern United States where emergency healthcare is usually accessible in a worst-case 24-hour time window, even in rural areas.
+Different locales will have different first-aid requirements.

 I also carry several multi-use items that can augment my first aid kit, which I explain below.
-My trail clothing system (see my hiking bug suit) also lets me avoid many issues and ailments associated with ticks, insects, and sun exposure.
+My trail clothing system also lets me avoid many issues and ailments associated with ticks, insects, and sun exposure.

 Easy-to-Identify Stuff Sack

 My first-aid kit is packed in a white stuff sack which makes it easy to find in a backpack and to check whether I’ve packed it.

 Here are the contents of my first-aid kit.
 I buy everything in quantity and refill things periodically when they run low.
 You’ll find this approach much less expensive than buying a pre-packaged first aid kit and resupplying it with items sold by the kit’s manufacturer.